aja-video/ntv2-v4l2/README.md

 changes.
 To manage this there are several kernel version #ifdef(s) in ntv2_common.h.
 The kernel versions are approximate; you may need to adjust them for your kernel.

+The driver has been tested on several Ubuntu versions and Centos 7.
+Recent updates of Centos 7 require that NTV2_USE_SND_CARD_NEW to be defined in ntv2_common.h.
+Uncomment (remove //) this line near the end of the file:

+//#define NTV2_USE_SND_CARD_NEW

+If any system with a pre 3.16 kernel crashes when the driver loads this may be the solution.

 ## Loading the Driver